- Tel: 020 8546 7711

 While breastfeeding you may notice that the bleeding is redder and heavier.
 You may also feel cramps like period pains, known as 'after pains'.
 This is because breastfeeding causes the womb (uterus) to contract.

 Gradually the bleeding will become a brownish colour and may continue for some weeks until it stops.
-If you find you are losing blood in large clots, you should save your sanitary towels to show the midwife as you may need some treatment.
+If you find you are losing blood in large clots, you should save your sanitary towels to show the midwife.
+She can then confirm whether they are blood clots, or rarely pieces of placenta or membranes.